 If you find that you’re feeling blue around the holidays, you are not alone.
-Lack of money for gifts, entertaining out-of-town guests, and forced social interactions can be stressors during this time and cause you to feel sad.
+Financial struggles, entertaining out-of-town guests, and forced social interactions can be stressors during this time and affect your mental health.

 As many as 40% of women with PCOS have depression.
 If you’re feeling more tired than usual despite getting adequate sleep, having difficulty with simple activities, having trouble concentrating, or losing interest in activities that used to be enjoyable, you could be experiencing holiday-induced depression.
 If you’ve struggled with depression in the past or if your symptoms extend into January, seek care from your healthcare professional right away.

 The holidays are supposed to be magical and full of childlike wonder.
-Try to savor the holiday spirit and set aside time for yourself for the things that bring you joy.
-Take time to listen to your favorite music, watch your favorite shows, and do whatever makes you happy.
-Making time for yourself and maintaining your regular health habits can help you stay healthy throughout the holiday season, allowing you to connect with your loved ones and make cherished memories.
+Try to savor the holiday spirit, and make sure you set aside time for yourself for the things that bring you joy.
+Take time to listen to your favorite holiday music, watch your favorite seasonal movies, and do whatever makes you happy.
+Maintaining your regular health habits can help you stay healthy throughout the holiday season, allowing you to connect with your loved ones and make cherished memories.